Quack-code/AP-Farm/README.md

 inGameCheck() checks for the color cyan in the center of your screen (my cross hair color) to determine if you are in-game.
 To get the program to work correctly change the matchrgb() statement, or the color of your crosshair, or you know, code something different.

 You're gonna wanna already have deathmatch queue selected, then just start the program, click on the desktop or any program running on the monitor you want valorant to open on, and the program will do everything else

+# Oh yeah, added a beizer curve to the mouse movement, because, why not lmao?